 Paul Pepper visits with Ann Bickel about getting older, living longer and the mission behind the Missouri Coalition for Quality Care, which is there for those who are receiving long-term care.
 This was aired on September 23, 2014 at Radio Friends with Paul Pepper.

-We have linked this video on our facebook page at:
+We have linked this video below where you can find it on YouTube: